mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

-I recommend against using this in your app or library code, but if your test infrastructure represents a `throw` as a test failure (most should) this is a _great_ thing to use in your test suite.
+I recommend against using this in your app or library code, but if your test infrastructure represents a `throw` as a test failure (most should) this is a _great_ type guard  to use in your test suite.

 In the above situation, if `fruits` was expected to be present and it's not, that's a very reasonable test failure :tada: